Robust Markov Decision Process: Beyond Rectangularity: Numerical experiments.

-In this section we study the numerical performance of our optimal robust policies.
-We show that an optimal nominal policy may be very sensitive to small parameter deviations, highlighting the need for robust policies.
-We also emphasize the conversativeness of $s$-rectangular model and show that our $r$-rectangular uncertainty set provides less pessimistic optimal robust policies.

-We consider a healthcare application, where we model the evolution of the patient's health using Markovian transition.
+MDPs have been used in healthcare applications, and are efficient to analyze chronic diseases and treatments that may evolve over time, see \cite{mdp-med-1} and \cite{mdp-med-2} for short surveys of the applications of MDP to medical decision making.
+Here, we consider an example inspired from a healthcare application, where we model the evolution of the patient's health using Markovian transition.
 The decision maker (doctor) prescribes a drug dosage at every state.
 Transitions from different health states are likely to be related as they are influenced by the same underlying factors, such as genetics, demographics, and/or physiologic characteristics of certain diseases.
-Therefore, $(s,a)$ and $s$-rectangular may be too conservative in our healthcare example.
+Therefore, $(s,a)$ and $s$-rectangular may be too conservative in this setting.
+Note that in a real healthcare example, the MDP would require a large number of states and actions to accurately depict the health dynamics of a patient; this section provides an illustrative example to demonstrate the usefulness of our model compared to other uncertainty sets.

 We use $\X = \{1,2,3,4,5,m\}$ where $m$ is an absorbing \textit{mortality} state.
 We use $\A = \{a_{1} = \text{ low}, a_{2} = \text{ medium}, a_{3} = \text{ high}\}$ for the drug dosage.
 This goal is to minimize the mortality rate of the patients, while reducing the invasiveness of the treatment prescribed.
-We consider an estimated nominal transition kernel $\boldsymbol{P}^{\sf nom}$ given to us and an upper bound $\tau>0$ on the maximum possible deviation from any component of the nominal kernel.
+We consider an estimated nominal transition kernel $\bm{P}^{\sf nom}$ given to us and an upper bound $\tau>0$ on the maximum possible deviation from any component of the nominal kernel.
 We give the details of the rewards and transition probabilities in Figure \ref{fig:Ex_BoU}.

 As in the previous example we construct two uncertainty sets $\PP^{\sf (r)}$ and $\PP^{\sf (s)}$ and we compute the worst-case of the optimal nominal policy $\pi^{\sf nom}$.
 We then compare the performances of the robust policies associated with these two models with the performances of $\pi^{\sf nom}.$